pantheon-systems/documentation/source/content/new-relic.md

 At the bottom of any page, click **Permalink**.
 This will preserve the current time window and take the link recipient to the same page you're currently looking at.

-### How much is New Relic APM Pro?
+### How much is New Relic&reg; Performance Monitoring?

-Pantheon provides New Relic APM Pro for all site plans except Basic, at no cost.
+Pantheon provides New Relic&reg; Performance Monitoring for all site plans except Basic, at no cost.
 Purchase additional services or upgrade your New Relic account by reaching out to [sales@newrelic.com](mailto:sales@newrelic.com).

-### Will turning on New Relic APM Pro slow my site down?
+### Will turning on New Relic&reg; Performance Monitoring slow my site down?

 Basically no, New Relic will not make your site slower.
 There is a very small amount of overhead, but it's imperceptible.
 The amount of available metrics useful for debugging and improving performance far outstrips the negligible difference.